 How to use ultrasonic pest repeller

-If you’re thinking of adding electronic кepeller to your pest-control system, bear in mind:
+If you’re thinking of adding electronic кepeller to your pest-control system in 2019, bear in mind:

 - Keep Trapping: The best outcomes for both rodents and insects come from putting ultrasonic bug repellents along with trapping.
 Basically, the acoustic waves cause the insects to scoot around, which drives them right into your traps.